kaushik88/kaushik88.github.io/_posts/2016-08-07-friendship.md

 It takes tremendous courage to vent out your frustrations at the risk of upsetting another person.. as the ‘easy’ path would be to try and sweep those frustrations under the carpet.

 After all, strength comes not from hiding weakness, but from accepting weakness and acting on it.

-—
 There are times when people you love make you proud by showing tremendous courage.
 Celebrate it.. shout it out..

-I sure am..
+I sure am.

 ---